STEAMengineers/STEAMengineers.github.io/_pages/resources.md

 For photo manipulation, we swear by [GIMP](https://www.gimp.org/).
 It's effectively an open source alternative to Photoshop, and while again it can take a while to get comfortable with - what software doesn't?
 As a little note, when you've made a design in Inkscape you can save it as a .xcf, which is the proprietary file extension for GIMP, and which Snoof always uses to maintain image quality in the process.

 [Krita](https://krita.org/en/) is Snoof's top choice for digital painting.
 It's again open source, something we lean into to ensure as much economic accessibility as possible and to support the incredible work of the open source community, and it is very powerful.
 Free brushes of various types are available as standard, and to download as packs from other artists.

+If you're into PCB design, [KiCad](https://www.kicad.org/) is an impressive piece of software.
+You can tell a lot of thought has gone into the functionality of it, and it's never far from Chris's mind.

 #### Electronics and Soldering ####